-Immediately after Google’s announcement there were speculations about what will replace third-party cookies in the future.
+Immediately after Google’s announcement, there were speculations about what will replace third-party cookies in the future.
 In this post, we’ll open up Google’s vision on the topic a bit.
-But let’s start with a little recap of what even is a cookie?
+But let’s start with a little recap of what even is a cookie.

 What is a cookie?

 A cookie is a small text file that is stored on a user’s device by an Internet browser.
 Cookies are used, for example, to store user information when moving from one web page to another.
-First-party cookies are stored directly in the website you’re visiting.
+First-party cookies are stored directly on the website you’re visiting.
 In addition, the website may use external services that store their own cookies.
 These are called third-party cookies.
-Cookies do not contain users’ personal information and as such are not used to identify individual users.
+Cookies do not contain user’s personal information and as such are not used to identify individual users.
 Some cookies expire at the end of a site session, while others remain longer on your device.

 Cookies are used for many different purposes.
-Cookies allow you to use the functions of the website and to provide the best possible user experience.
+Cookies allow you to use the functions of the website and provide the best possible user experience.
 For example, when a browser has information about a visitor’s choice of language and device, it is possible to provide them directly with the appropriate language and device-specific page version, thus facilitating the use of the site.
-Cookies also allow, among other things, different tracking tools, as well as personalized content, offers, functionalities, and ads on a per-visitor basis.
+Cookies also allow, among other things, different tracking tools, as well as personalised content, offers, functionalities, and ads on a per-visitor basis.

 Google’s idea is to replace cookies with browser-based open standards, the "Privacy Sandbox" project has been launched to find their final forms.
-The open-source initiative was launched August 2019.
+The open-source initiative was launched in August 2019.
 It’s unquestionably said to be Google’s response to the growing pressure to improve privacy, ensure free advertising-funded content, and possibly block other parties’ cookies.
-According to Google, the goal is to create a secure standard for personalization while respecting user privacy.
+According to Google, the goal is to create a secure standard for personalisation while respecting user privacy.
 Google says that reaching this goal requires new approaches to ensure relevant advertising in the future too.

 Google Interface proposals (API)

-Situation may change fast, text updated 2.3.2021
+The situation may change fast, text updated 16.6.2023

 To fight spam, fraud, and DoS (denial of service):